 Parent and Manion describe Midé's role within Hutchinson as an in-house research and development incubator, helping solve difficult engineering problems much as they did for the DoD through their SBIR efforts.
 "Historically, the military was our Hutchinson," said Parent.
 "They have problems to solve and want to give them to a team of competent engineers.
-When Hutchinson bought us, they were looking for enDAQ sensors can be used in the design and maintenance of aerospace platforms, including UAVs.

-an agile R&D company that could innovate at a rapid pace.
+When Hutchinson bought us, they were looking for an agile R&D company that could innovate at a rapid pace.
 Now they give us projects and we do the same sort of thing we did for the military.
-Sometimes we develop a solution for a specific project and when we realize it could appeal to a wider audience, we incubate and grow it to enDAQ is just one of several successful Midé products that originated in the Navy SBIR program.
+Sometimes we develop a solution for a specific project and when we realize it could appeal to a wider audience, we incubate and grow it to become a commercial product."

+enDAQ is just one of several successful Midé products that originated in the Navy SBIR program.
 The company's marine products portfolio includes innovative bulkhead shaft seals developed as a solution for failing shaft seals on the Arleigh Burke Class destroyers (DDG), as well as a fully shock qualified state of the art shaft seal initially designed for use on the Littoral Combat Ship (LCS).
 Midé also designs and manufactures piezoelectric products, combining its own innovations with those of Piezo Systems, a company it acquired in 2017.

-ge provided by Midé Technology Corporation
+ge provided by